 Geary is also a high-injury corridor, meaning it hosts a disproportionate number of traffic-related crashes.
-In fact, crossing Geary you’re eight times more likely to be hit by traffic than the citywide average.
+In fact, you’re eight times more likely to be hit by traffic when crossing Geary than the citywide average.
 This is unacceptable.

 No upcoming meetings have been posted